Samuel Enderby

 Samuel Enderby (17 January 1719 – 19 September 1797) was an English whale oil merchant, significant in the history of whaling in the United Kingdom.
 In the 18th century, he founded Samuel Enderby & Sons, a prominent shipping, whaling, and sealing company.

 Family

 The Enderby family had been tanners (leather workers) at Bermondsey, and supported Oliver Cromwell.
 Daniel Enderby I raised money for the army in the Long Parliament, as recorded in Hansard.
 The family was granted forfeited estates at Lismore, County Waterford, Ireland, which were sold in 1660.
 After that time, the family was active in the 'oil and Russia trade' and traded with the New England colonies.

+Samuel was apprenticed to a cooper in the 1730s.

 On 2 June 1752, Samuel Enderby II married Mary Buxton, a daughter of his business partner, at St Paul's Wharf in London.
 Enderby died in 1797, leaving the company to his three sons Charles, Samuel III, and George.

 Samuel Enderby III (1755-1829) owned Britannia, the ship that made the first successful whale catch off Australia (10 November 1791).
 He was the grandfather of Major-General Charles George Gordon.